 See the F33 Survey Documentation and File Layout for state-specific notes in relation to education finance data.Computing district FRL rates

 School district FRL rates were computed by dividing the number of FRL-eligible students in a district by the total enrollment within that district.
 In recent years, FRL rates have become increasingly unreliable as a measure of rates of student disadvantage within given schools and districts because of changes to how the USDA implements the free lunch program.
 Under Community Eligibility Provision (CEP) of the Healthy, Hunger-Free Kids Act of 2010, schools serving significantly needy student populations—where 40% or more of students are certified to participate in other federal assistance programs like food stamps or Temporary Assistance for Needy Families—may opt to provide free lunches to their whole school community, rather than to individual needy students.
 In most cases, such schools and districts will report that 100% of their student enrollment is FRL-eligible.
 This program is positive from the prospective of increasing access to free lunch for children, and for reducing administrative burden, but it reduces the accuracy of FRL numbers.Computing district percent nonwhite

 The proportion of students enrolled in a district that are nonwhite was calculated by dividing the number of nonwhite students by the total enrollment within a given school district.Computing enrollment and revenue in Vermont

-Vermont's state and local revenues and student enrollment have been aggregated to the supervisory union level to be matched with “Small Area Income and Poverty Estimates (SAIPE).
-In 2015-16 and 2016-17, school district data in Vermont's supervisory unions are the summation of the supervisory union's component school districts.
+Vermont's state and local revenues and student enrollment have been aggregated to the supervisory union level to be matched with “Small Area Income and Poverty Estimates (SAIPE) and the EDGE school district geography shapes.
+In 2015-16, 2016-17, and 2017-18 school district data in Vermont's supervisory unions are the summation of the supervisory union's component school districts.